5th Annual Hopkins Imaging Conference

 - Text wrap around equations, tables, and figures

-- An example of a second page, with an explanation for each section, can be found as an attachment at the bottom of this page.
+- An example abstract page, with an explanation for each section, can be found as an attachment at the bottom of this page.